Action of 30 October 1762

-The action of 30 October 1762 was a minor naval battle that was fought in the San Bernardino Strait off the coast of British-occupied Manila in the Philippines between two Royal Navy ships and a Spanish ship; the 60 gun ship of the line HMS Panther under Captain Hyde Parker and the frigate HMS Argo under Richard King captured the heavily armed Spanish treasure galleon Santisima Trinidad.
+The action of 30 October 1762 was a minor naval battle that was fought starting in the San Bernardino Strait and ending off the coast of Cavite, near the British-occupied Manila in the Philippines between two Royal Navy ships and a Spanish ship; the 60 gun ship of the line HMS Panther under Captain Hyde Parker and the frigate HMS Argo under Richard King captured the heavily armed Spanish treasure galleon Santisima Trinidad.

 Background

 The Santisima Trinidad was a large ship constructed in 1750 at Manila with 60 guns and, at the time, the largest Manila galleon ever built.
 It was built for trade in the Pacific between the Spanish colonies.
 On 3 September 1762, the Trinidad departed the port of Cavite in the Spanish Philippines for Acapulco in Spanish Mexico with a cargo of valuables.
 However, she never left the San Bernardino Strait until late September due to contrary winds.
 On the night of 2–3 October, a storm, possibly the tail end of a typhoon, brought down the fore and mainmasts, and it was decided to turn back to Cavite under a jury rig.
 Unbeknownst to the ship's company, Spain and Great Britain were at war, as Spain had joined on the side of the French.
 As a result, a British and East India Company task force from India had thus captured Manila just as the Trinidad had left port.